Key Findings

 Tens of millions live in distressed zip codes as prosperous communities thrive.

-• Fifty-two million Americans live in distressed zip codes, roughly the population of Texas and Florida combined.
+• Fifty million Americans live in distressed zip codes, roughly the population of Texas and Florida combined.

 Distressed communities are separated from their neighbors by some of the largest economic gaps in the country

-• Twice as many prime-age adults are out of work in the typical distressed zip code as in the typical prosperous one.
+• Over twice as many prime-age adults are out of work in the typical distressed zip code as in the typical prosperous one.

 • The poverty rate in the average distressed zip code is more than four times higher than the average prosperous one.

 • Prosperous zip codes dramatically outpaced peers on measures of growth.
-On average, they enjoyed twice the rate of increase in business establishments and two-and-a-half times the rate of job growth from 2017 to 2021 than zip codes in the next best quintile.
+On average, they enjoyed twice the rate of increase in business establishments and two-and-a-half times the rate of job growth from 2018 to 2022 than zip codes in the mid-tier quintile.

 • Only distressed zip codes contained fewer jobs and businesses at the end of the period than they had at the start.